Non-simple polarised abelian surfaces and genus 3 curves with completely decomposable Jacobians: Introduction

 \subsubsection{Acknowledgements}

 The work of the second author has been partially supported by the Polish National Science Center project number 2018/30/E/ST1/00530.
+Some results have been achieved during his stay in Chile.
+He would like to thank University of Chile for hospitality.
 He also wishes to thank his wife Aleksandra for some valuable discussions on proofs in Section \ref{grouptheoryresults}.